-Linking LAA to Community Strategy and Neighbourhood Renewal
+Linking LAA to the Community Strategy and Neighbourhood Renewal

-The LAA includes all relevant performance indicators identified as part of the refreshed Community Strategy - these are referenced in the block outcomes tables.
+The LAA includes all relevant performance indicators identified as part of the refreshed Community Strategy - these are referenced in the outcomes tables.

-We have undertaken an extensive exercise to identify a number of Neighbourhood Renewal core indicators across the key themes of housing, liveability, education, health, crime, worklessness and poverty.
-A list of these indicators is shown in Annex 2.
-Information will be collected through the new data warehouse and baselines will be confirmed by May 2006.
+We have undertaken an extensive exercise to identify a number of Neighbourhood Renewal core indicators for the Community Strategy across the key themes of housing, liveability, education, health, crime, worklessness and poverty.
+These indicators are embedded within each DCP 'city's' element of the LAA.
+Information is collected through the new data warehouse.